Learn how to make a reverse canvas and start creating beautiful art for your home!

 - Hot Glue Gun

 - Cut File.
-You can access it in the resource library, below.
+You can access it in the resource library, available to my email subscribers.

 HOW TO MAKE A REVERSE CANVAS